Finschia/finschia-sdk/CONTRIBUTING.md

       make a comment on the issue to inform the community of your intentions to begin work
-   4. Follow standard Github best practices: fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`
+   4. Follow standard Github best practices: fork the repo, branch from the HEAD of `main`, make some commits, and submit a PR to `main`
-      - For core developers working within the cosmos-sdk repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
+      - For core developers working within the lfb-sdk repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
    5. Be sure to submit the PR in `Draft` mode submit your PR early, even if